AnabelVazquez/Mask-RCNN_COCO-Database/README.md

 1. Dataset folders: They contain images of my own eye, thus avoiding data protection problems.

-2. The folder which contains the results of the model (It is called "output")
+2. The folder which contains the results of the model without the model, because is bigger than the size allowed (The folder is called "output").

 3. Two scripts:
 - "labelme2coco_GitHub.ipynb"